simple-json-schema/simple-json-schema/json-schema.md

     JSON object.
 The values of this object **MUST** all be correct schemas.
-All of these schemas **MUST** fall into the "properties" form (see (#forms)), and **MUST NOT** have members in `properties` or `optionalProperties` whose name has the same value as `propertyName`.
+All of these schemas **MUST** fall into the "properties" form (see (#forms)), and **MUST NOT** have members in `properties` or `optionalProperties` whose name has the same value as `propertyName`'s.

     These restrictions on the values within `mapping` are to prevent ambiguous or unsatisfiable schemas.